andreabradpitto/vim-configuration/README.md

 1 - Move `.vim` folder inside user's directory (`C:\users\<YOUR_USERNAME>` for Windows or `~/home/<YOUR_USERNAME>` for Linux)

+2 - [Optional] Delete the rest of this repository in order to clean up some space

-2 - [Optional] Before launching Vim, remove any previously created `.viminfo` files.
+3 - [Optional] Before launching Vim, remove any previously created `.viminfo` files.
 It will be created inside `.vim` by my configuration.
 Alternatively, you can manually import old data inside the new `viminfo` file

-3 - Launch Vim.
+4 - Launch Vim.
 It will download all required plugins and change the default/current Vim settings

-4 - Enjoy!
+5 - Enjoy!

 ## Learning Vim